Course Descriptions

 Seminar: Law and Economics of the Information Age - LAWS 8341

 Examines basic regulatory and legal challenges of our information economy and digital age.
-Emphasis will be placed on the "networked" information industries, the proper role of "unbundling" policies to advance competition, and how intellectual property and antitrust rules should be developed.
-Prerequisite: LAWS 7241 (Telecommunications Law and Policy), LAWS 7201 (Antitrust), or LAWS 7301 (Copyright).
+Emphasizes the "networked" information industries, the proper role of "unbundling" policies to advance competition and how intellectual property and antitrust rules should be developed.
+Degree credit not granted for this course and CYBR 5260.
+Requires prereq of LAWS 7201, 7241, or 7301.
+3 credits, letter graded.

 Seminar: Law and Economics of Utility Regulation - LAWS 8351

 Discusses economics of regulation and matters ranging from neoclassical economic analysis to public choice theory to new institutional economics.
-Discusses several regulatory domains, including antitrust law, telecommunications regulation, and energy regulation.
-Highlights both economic and non-economic goals, including universal service, sustainability (e.g., renewal energy), and architecture (e.g., free speech concerns with regard to telecommunications networks).
-Requires prerequisite course of LAWS 6301 or 7201 or 7241
+Discusses several regulatory domains, including antitrust law, telecommunications regulation and energy regulation.
+Highlights both economic and non-economic goals,including universal service, sustainability (e.g., renewable energy) and architecture (e.g., free speech concerns with regard to telecommunications networks).
+Requires prereqs of LAWS 6301, 7201, or 7241.
+2 credits, letter graded.

 Seminar: Law and Literature - LAWS 8458